SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-20-onion-fences.md

 At first glance, these stories appear to be in conflict:
-- Chesterton appears to say don't challenge received culture until you understand it deeply,
+- Chesterton appears to say don't challenge received culture until you understand it deeply, but
-- But Levi says to challenge all sorts of things because they may be obsolete and kept in place just to avoid thinking.
+- Levi says to challenge all sorts of things because they may be obsolete and kept in place just to avoid thinking.

 It's frustrating: both are told with such endearing anecdotes, we want to embrace both.